TheWeirdDev/theweirddev.github.io/_drafts/extract-metadata.markdown

 }
 {% endhighlight %}

-The addParameterDefinitions method is used to define additional variable for the action.
-In our case we don't really need.
-So we will leave it empty.
-Then let's focus on the executeImpl method.
-This method will contain the all logic of our feature.
-Here the node will the documents the users will drag-and-drop into Alfresco.
-The node should have a file name that follows the pattern we defined previously.
+The `addParameterDefinitions` method is used to pass additional variables to the action, we can leave it empty for our case.
+Let's focus on the `executeImpl` method which will contain the logic of our feature.
+The parameter `actionedUponNodeRef` will reference the medical documents.

-The logic is :
+The strategy is:

 - Read the node name.
 - Parse the name in order to extract personId, documentCode and effectiveDate.